praw-dev/praw/docs/getting_started/quick_start.rst

 .. _`First Steps Guide`:
    https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example#first-steps

-With these prerequisites satisifed, you are ready to learn how to do some of the most common tasks with Reddit's API.
+With these prerequisites satisfied, you are ready to learn how to do some of the most common tasks with Reddit's API.

 Common Tasks